EduardoHrq/Basic-RabbitMQ-in-SpringBoot/README.md

 folder backend-worker: handles messages that go to the exchange and direct them to the correct queues

-folder back-end: the entire application context, and where there is a listener for the queues
+folder backend: the entire application context, and where there is a listener for the queues